endgameinc/youarespecial/README.md

 # Create your own machine learning model from scratch
+This repo serves two purposes:
-Playground/tutorial for machine learning malware models, including end-to-end deep learning for malicious file detection.
+(1) It's a playground/tutorial for machine learning malware models, including end-to-end deep learning for malicious file detection.
+(2) It's a demonstration that one cannot simply throw deep learning architectures inspired in other domains and expect good performance for static malware classification.

 # Notebooks for BSidesLV 2017 "Your Model Isn't That Special"
 For a gentle walk through the BSidesLV 2017 talk, it's recommended that you peruse through the notebooks in the following order